ninatubau/denoising/README.md

 python training.py path/to/dataset --optional_parameter value
 ```

-## Prediction
+# Prediction

 Prediction of noisy images -> DENOISING

 Arguments:
-- path_indata: Path to to_predict folder data
+- path_data: Path to to_predict folder data
-- name_model: Name of the .h5 file to use as trained model
+- name_model: Name of the model to use as trained model
+- *n_tiles: Number of tiles for evey image axes to avoid out of memory issues, default (1,4,4)*
-- *axes: axes to indicate the semantic order of the images.
-Examples : ZYX, CXY ...*
+- *axes: Axes to indicate the semantic order of the images.
+Examples : ZYX, CXY ..., default XYZ*
-- *plot_prediction: True or False to plot some images after the prediction*
+- *plot_prediction: Boolean value to plot some images after the prediction, default False*
+- *filter_data: Filter dat the you want to predict.
+Examples: all, ch0, ch1, default all*

 *optional arguments*